shalbyhazem99/template-matching-in-depth-images/README.md

 ### Canny Filter Method
 To decrease the number of key points extracted by SIFT from the image, a Canny edge detection is been implemented.
 It is assumed that object edges can be exploited to choose the most useful key points to improve the performance of key point detection and matching [3].
 On both RGB scene image and depth image is applied a denoised function and then the Canny method.
 On the resulting images Probabilistic Hough Line Transform is applied which is a more efficient implementation of the Hough Line Transform because it gives as output the extremes of the detected lines.
 The extracted lines from both images are compared We found the lines on both RGB and depth image so as to have more accuracy and precision on line selection since some are wrong due to image noise.
 Thanks to these lines we are able to construct probable rectangles which represent the boxes present on the scene.
 Having the rectangles and the key points of the scene, we can delete all the key points that are outside the rectangles.
 In this way, the number of key points usually decreases by one-third of the initial total number.

+### Homography based on Dimensions

+This technique is based on randomly extracting one key point and then finding other three key points around it, so to be able to find an homography with four key points.
+The last three key points are to be found near the first one, where near is specified by the template’s dimensions: each template is defined by a width, height and depth, expressed in centimeters (see below).
+The coordinates of the last three key points should be no further away from those of the first one than the dimensions found in the dimensions.json file, depending on the template.
+Clearly, the approach has to be carried out after key points identification: a task that can be completed either with or without the use of Canny Filter Method.
+The use of the filter can influence execution time and consistency, as illustrated in Results.
+The main flaw of this approach is its dependence on randomization, which is key in improving performance, but it can also lead to output slightly different solutions each time the algorithm is ran.

 ### Homography based on Rectangles
 The proposed approach is based on the identification of Rectangles inside the scene and then uses them to select the regions of the image in which the al- gorithm can match the template.
 The use of rectangles to identify the area to analyze is due to the geometry of the boxes (template) to identify.